The excitement of the holidays means disruption to children’s sleep. We’ve got the top sleep tips to keep everyone feeling rested during the holidays.

-Does the thought of travel and visiting leave you feeling anxious about how this will impact your family’s sleep?
-Will your holiday season be restful or will sleep be a struggle as you travel and visit relatives?
-If the thought of your little ones being up all night during holiday travel has you feeling like a Grinch, start preparing for healthy holiday sleep by implementing the best tip for sleep over the holidays- establish a consistent sleep routine.
+Does the thought of visiting family, travel and holiday festivities leave you feeling anxious about how this will impact your kid’s sleep?
+Will your holiday season be restful or will sleep be a struggle as your kids get out of their normal routine?
+If the thought of your little ones being up all night during the holidays has you feeling like a Grinch, our sleep tips can help you navigate the holiday season with everyone feeling rested.

+One of our top tips for good sleep with kids whether it is the holidays, or summer is to establish a consistent sleep routine.
 When parents carry out a consistent sleep routine prior to naptime and bedtime, children have an easier time settling and staying asleep.
 When we travel over the holidays we create inconsistency.
 Our children aren’t in their own home, playing with their own toys, eating their usual food or sleeping in their own beds.
-But, if we use the same sleep routine on the road as we do every day at home, children will adapt to the change in environment.
+But, if we use the same sleep routine on the road as we do every day at home, children can adapt to the change in environment.
 The sleep routine is a familiar, consistent reminder that sleep is just around the corner whether they’re at home or on the road.